redhat-marketplace/redhat-marketplace-operator/README.md

 ### **Upgrade Notice**

 The Red Hat Marketplace Operator metering and deployment functionalities have been seperated into two operators.
-  - The metering functionality is included in the Metrics Operator
+  - The metering functionality is included in the IBM Metrics Operator
-    - Admin level functionality and permissions are removed from the Metrics Operator
+    - Admin level functionality and permissions are removed from the IBM Metrics Operator
-    - ClusterServiceVersion/metrics-operator
+    - ClusterServiceVersion/ibm-metrics-operator
   - The deployment functionality remains as part of the Red Hat Marketplace Deployment Operator
-    - The Red Hat Marketplace Deployment Operator prerequisites the Metrics Operator
+    - The Red Hat Marketplace Deployment Operator prerequisites the IBM Metrics Operator
     - Some admin level RBAC permissions are required for deployment functionality
     - ClusterServiceVersion/redhat-marketplace-operator